 Let’s face it.
 All nose piercings look rad.
 However, there’s one type of nose piercing that looks particularly unique, and that’s the bridge piercing.
 Sometimes referred to as the “Erl” or “Earl” piercing, the bridge piercing penetrates the narrowest part of the bridge of your nose, right between your eyes.

-Do you LOVE your the color of eyeballs?
-Want to show them off?
+Want to show off your beautiful eyes?
 Due to its unique location, the bridge piercing is a popular choice for those who wish to draw attention to their eyes.
 Unlike a belly button ring or a tongue ring, a bridge piercing can be spotted almost immediately.
-It’s a fairly uncommon body piercing, and we can’t get enough of it.
+It’s a fairly uncommon body piercing, but we can’t get enough of it.

 Now that we’ve covered the bridge piercing basics, here are some FAQs to consider before piercing the bridge of your nose!

 Nose Bridge Piercing Pain, Healing Times, Piercing Aftercare Tips, and More

 Does a bridge piercing hurt?

 Because everyone experiences pain differently, we recommend that you talk to a professional piercer about what level of pain to expect before getting any body piercing.
 Some people compare the pain of a bridge piercing to a “pinch,” similar to an ear cartilage piercing.

 In short, bridge piercings hurt about the same as any other body piercing or body modification.
 As piercings heal, it’s common to experience itching or mild irritation.
 However, you should consult a piercing professional if the pain caused by your bridge piercing worsens over time.